dwf/rescued-scipy-wiki/AstroLibPhilosophy.rst

     * E.g., various FITS libraries (contrast with PyFITS)

-  * doesn't provide easy means of user and other applications using common machinery (See the Coordinate topic, AstroLibCoordsStartingThoughts_, for an illustration).
+  * doesn't provide easy means of user and other applications using common machinery (See the Coordinate topic, AstroLibCoordsStartingThoughts, for an illustration).

   * Many aspects superceeded by more functional libraries (E.g, database functionality)